 The one blip in this 21-month reign of superior shooting was Gonzaga’s overtime win against UCLA in the 2021 Final Four.
 The Bruins posted an eFG percentage of 64.4 that night.
 The Bulldogs came in at 64.3.

-It is unusual for a team to play basketball for the better part of two years while always shooting better or, at worst, as well as its opponents.
+It is unusual for a team to play basketball for the better part of two years while always shooting better than or, at worst, as well as its opponents.
 Shooting’s supposed to be more fickle than that, even for the best teams.
 Baylor, for example, has a predictably impressive 39-5 record to show for its last 44 games, yet the Bears have been on the short end of the shooting-accuracy stick on no fewer than 12 occasions over that span.

 Or take peak Villanova.
 The famously accurate Wildcats won two national titles in three seasons between 2016 and 2018 while ranking Nos.
 8, 5, and 1 in the nation for eFG percentage.
 Yet even Jay Wright’s teams from the Brunson-Hart-Bridges-DiVincenzo years can’t hold a candle to what Gonzaga’s doing right now in terms of shooting consistency.